SalonenTeemu/sandwich-store/README.md

 # sandwich-store

-Sandwich store app for ordering sandwiches.
+Sandwich store application for ordering sandwiches implemented as a course group project.

 ### System architecture